Venu4thFeb/grafana-azure-datasource/README.md

 ```
 #### Using helm chart

-If you use help chart to provision grafana, use the following config to install the plugin
+If you use helm chart to provision grafana, use the following config to install the plugin

 ```
 plugins: